arbylee1/better_systematic_view/README.md

 ## Pre-requisites

-You must have Java installed on your computer - JRE 1.8.0_131.
+You must have Java installed on your computer - JRE 1.8.0_131 or later.

 ## Dependencies